Under EU data protection laws, personal information may only be used where one of the following applies:

 Any data collected through the data preference centre is stored indefinitely so that we are able to demonstrate our compliance with data privacy laws.

-Other than as outlined above (for example where we use third party service providers), we will not usually disclose personal data.
+Other than as outlined above (for example where we use third party service providers or where our wholly owned subsidiaries access personal data from overseas), we will not usually disclose personal data.
 However we may disclose your information to third parties in the following circumstances:

 if we are under a legal or regulatory obligation to do so;